 - Staying in an abusive relationship;

-- Eating distress (anorexia and bulimia);
+- Eating behaviours such as (anorexia and bulimia);

-- Addiction for example, to alcohol or drugs;
+- Addiction for example, to alcohol or drugs.

 - Level of planning and intent;